-These low-maintenance cats are part of our newest program, Oakland Cats on Patrol (OCoP)!
+These low-maintenance cats are part of our life-saving program, Oakland Cats on Patrol (OCoP)!
 Just because some cats have only lived a life outdoors, without people, does not mean they should be euthanized.
 OCoP pairs people in Oakland (and beyond) who need eco-friendly rodent control with two or more feral cats looking for mousing work and a safe outdoor place to call home.

 OCoP cats are fully vetted- spayed/neutered (no more kittens!), microchipped, vaccinated, and flea-treated.
 You just provide a safe and secure place for the cats to acclimate and transition for 3-4 weeks before allowing them to roam.

 OCoP cats will also need daily water, food, a secure area to sleep and, like any domestic cat, monitoring of their well-being.
 We place a minimum of two cats at each location, as feral cats are social with one another.

 Interested in adopting some OCoP cats, and having the joy of giving a life to a free-spirited feline?